Primary Neurons RNA Silencing Guide

 Post-Mitotic Nature & Transfection Incompatibility

 Neurons cease cell division after differentiation, creating fundamental incompatibility with conventional transfection.
-Lipofection and nucleofection rely on nuclear envelope breakdown during mitosis for nuclear delivery—a process that never occurs in mature neurons.
-Consequently, lipofection efficiency in DIV 7+ neurons drops below 5%, and electroporation causes 40-70% immediate cell death due to irreversible membrane damage in non-dividing cells.
-This makes functional studies in mature, physiologically relevant neurons nearly impossible with conventional methods.
+Advanced electroporation can directly deliver nucleic acids to the cytoplasm and nucleus of non-dividing neurons.
+Primary neurons are challenging for transfection due to their sensitivity to membrane disruption and selective uptake mechanisms, and while mitosis is not a requirement for ASO or siRNA delivery, post-mitotic neurons present unique challenges for conventional transfection methods.
+Consequently, lipofection efficiency in DIV 7+ neurons often drops below 5% , and electroporation can cause 50-80% immediate cell death due to membrane damage in non-dividing cells, though optimized protocols can preserve high viability .
+This makes functional studies in mature, physiologically relevant neurons challenging with conventional methods.

 High ImpactElectrophysiological Disruption